The Ultimate Guide to Rainbow Beach Camping in 2024

 Teewah Beach Camping

-Starting just south of Rainbow, Teewah Beach is also part of the Great Sandy National Park and the Cooloola Recreation Area, roughly 40 minutes from Rainbow.
+Starting just south of the beach, Teewah Beach is also part of the Great Sandy National Park and the Cooloola Recreation Area, roughly 40 minutes from the beach.

 Be warned that Teewah Beach camping is for serious campers as there are no toilets, no running water and pretty much no facilities, so come prepared.
 The Teewah Beach camping zone is split into seven zones across 15 kilometres and can usually fit around 2,000 campers.